 As of the report date, Folgers was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.

 THE LIGHTHOUSE FOR THE BLIND

 Paper cup manufacturing facility Project announced in 2010 East Baton Rouge Parish

 The Lighthouse for the Blind (Lighthouse for the Blind) committed to open a paper cup manufacturing facility including capital investment of \$5.7 million and employment ramping up to 75 with average salaries of \$22,539, plus benefits, by 2013.